 About me

-I am also an Adjunct Fellow the School of Mathematics and Statistics of the University of New South Wales (UNSW) in Sydney.
+I am also an Adjunct Fellow of the School of Mathematics and Statistics of the University of New South Wales (UNSW) in Sydney, where I was a postdoctoral Research Associate with Associate Professor Mark Holzer until 2024, working on the response of the global oxygen and carbon cycles to climate change.

 Research interests